genuinebyte/sponge-maven-example/README.md

 [pomxml]: pom.xml

 There are two ways to build the plugin.
 The first is with your IDEs integration with maven, if it has that.
-If not, you can run `mvn install` at the command line.
+If not, you can run `mvn package` at the command line.
 Both of these methods should put a `.jar` in the `target` directory.

 ### The Main Class